openjournals/buffy/docs/configuration.md

   <dd>Defaults to <em>false</em>.
 If <em>true</em> this responder won't be listed in the help provided to users.</dd>

   <dt>only</dt>
-  <dd>List of teams (refered by the name used in the <em>teams</em> node) that can have access to the responder.
+  <dd>List of teams (referred by the name used in the <em>teams</em> node) that can have access to the responder.
 Used to limit access to the responder.
 If <em>only</em> is not present the responder is considered public and every user in the repository can invoke it.

   Example: